-Schools around the world have rapidly begun to adopt personal devices like laptops, tablets and smart phones in their classrooms.
-The influx of these consumer products in the classroom offer great opportunities for education (and students love them!), but, as the name implies, personal devices are 'personal', not collaborative.
-Using personal devices with your interactive display The image of students sitting in rows and looking down at their tablets is not one that reflects 21stcentury learning.
+Schools around the world have rapidly begun to adopt student devices like laptops, tablets and smart phones inside and outside of their classrooms.
+The influx of these consumer products in the classroom offer great opportunities for education (and students love them!).
+Using student devices with your interactive display The image of students sitting in rows and looking down at their tablets is not one that reflects 21stcentury learning.
 To truly develop the life skills 21st-century learners need, we must focus on the collaborative, group problem solving skills that will be demanded of them in tomorrow's workforce.
-Multiple touchpoints and large screen sizes make interactive displays ideal for collaborative learning, so when looking at one, think about how it can help personal devices become collaborative devices.
+Multiple touchpoints, large screen sizes and enabling distance learning make interactive displays ideal for collaborative learning, so when looking at one, think about how it can help student devices become collaborative devices.
 Can devices be incorporated into lessons on the interactive display?
-Can lessons and activities be pushed out to devices from it?
-Personal devices have a place in today's classrooms, but the question is how can they be used to complement your interactive display.
+Can lessons and activities be pushed out to devices both inside and outside the classroom?
 The software you choose also has a huge impact on this (check out the next section for more on that).
+Student devices have a place in today's classrooms, but the question is how can they be used to better support a variety of teaching approaches and learning styles.
 DON'T FORGET THE SOFTWARE!